pivotal/docs-tap/scst-scan/bring-your-own-scanner.hbs.md

-# Bring Your Own Scanner with Supply Chain Security Tools - Scan 2.0
+# Bring your own scanner with Supply Chain Security Tools - Scan 2.0

+This topic tells you how to bring your own scanner to use with Supply Chain Security Tools (SCST) - Scan 2.0.

 ## <a id="overview"></a>Overview